monyarm/NovelVM/doc/docportal/settings/engine.rst

 .. _osl:

 Use original save/load screens
-	Uses the original save/load screens instead of the ScummVM screens.
+	Uses the original save/load screens instead of the NovelVM screens.

 	*originalsaveload*